Johnsonville, New Zealand: Infrastructure

-Johnsonville has a modestly large commercial infrastructure and is self-sufficient in many ways; it has a shopping mall, two supermarkets, library and a community hub.
+Johnsonville has a modestly large commercial infrastructure; it has a shopping mall, two supermarkets, a library, and a community hub.

 Retail

 Johnsonville Shopping Centre consists of 500 carparks and 70 shops, including a Countdown supermarket.
 Johnsonville Shopping Centre is part of the Stride Property Limited portfolio and (as of December 2023) was owned 50/50 with Diversified NZ Property Trust, and managed by Stride Investment Management Limited.